kaustuvkunal/Hive-Tutorial/mysql-metastore-setup.md

       `GRANT ALL  PRIVILEGES  on metastore.* to 'hiveuser'@'localhost' ;`

-6. Configure hive-site.xml  inside $HIVE_HOME/conf/ and upadate
+6. Configure hive-site.xml  inside $HIVE_HOME/conf/ and paste below properties

     ```
    <configuration>